Balupu: Plot

 Past: Nanaji was a dreaded gangster with an established crime empire in Vizag, while Poorna was still trying to establish his own regime.
 In view to destroying Nanaji's empire, Poorna takes the help of Shankar, a young upstart, and makes him a partner-in-crime.
 Shankar, with his aggressiveness and cleverness, starts destroying the empire of Nanaji.
 Meanwhile, he falls in love with Dr. Anjali, without knowing the fact that she was Nanaji's daughter.
-As Anjali is a person who believes in non-violence and hates goons, Shankar lies to her that he is only a struggling musician.
-Anjali, soon reciprocates his love.
-Knowing this, Poorna's elder son Babji, who always had a grudge against Shankar, tries to injure Anjali by throwing acid on her, only to be killed by Nanaji.
+Shankar lies to her that he is a struggling musician and soon Anjali reciprocates his love.
+Knowing this, Poorna's elder son Babji, who always had a grudge against Shankar, attempts an attack on Anjali, only to be killed by Nanaji.
 At this point, she learns about Shankar's true identity.
 She pleads to both Shankar and Nanaji to leave the syndicate, and Shankar agrees.

-Enraged by his son's death, instructs Shankar to kill Nanaji and Anjali.
+Enraged by his son's death, Poorna instructs Shankar to kill Nanaji and Anjali.
 However, Shankar refuses and informs him that he has decided to quit.
 Kaasi, Poorna's younger son, advises Poorna to inform Nanaji that Shankar has kidnapped Anjali and will kill her.
 Nanaji, angered by this news, gathers his men and rushes to kill Shankar.
 Meanwhile, Shankar, having truly given up crime and wishing to marry Anjali, decides to approach Nanaji along with Anjali to seek his blessings.
 Nanaji on spotting them both, rushes to meet them head on.
 Kaasi too arrives at the same spot with his own men and attacks Nanaji's men.
 Thinking that they are all in league with Shankar, Nanaji retaliates and soon a feud takes place.
-Shankar, however, tries to stop the feud.
 In the ensuing chaos, Kaasi shoots Anjali, fatally wounding her.
 Enraged, Shankar promptly kills Kaasi and rushes to the hospital with Anjali.
 Anjali with a few moments left, reveals the truth to her father and requests him to leave the life of crime.
-Nanaji and Shankar, overcome with grief at the loss of Anjali's death, decide to leave Vizag for Bangalore to lead a normal life under their present names Ravi and Mohan Rao.
+Nanaji and Shankar, overcome with grief at the loss of Anjali's death, decide to leave Vizag for Bangalore to lead a normal life as Ravi and Mohan Rao.

-Present: Shruti's father rushes to the hospital and tells Ravi/Shankar that Shruti is kidnapped by Rohit forcibly.
-Ravi reaches Vizag and upon entering the household of Poorna acts as if though Kaasi's soul is in his body and it wants to kill Shankar and Nanaji.
-Poorna, a superstitious man believes this despite everybody else's misgivings.
-With the help of Shruti, Mohan Rao/Nanaji, Dr. Savitri and his friends, Ravi manages to kidnap Rohit.
+Present: Shruti's father rushes to the hospital and tells Ravi/Shankar that Shruti is kidnapped by Rohit.
+Ravi reaches Vizag and orchestrates a plan and with the help of Shruti, Mohan Rao/Nanaji, Dr. Savitri and his friends, Ravi manages to kidnap Rohit.
 Poorna along with Shruti, reaches the spot where they are to make an exchange of Rohit for Shruti.
 However, after the exchange, Poorna reveals that he never believed in Ravi's act and he just went along with his story to trap Ravi and Mohan Rao.
-A final fight ensues and Ravi finally defeats Poorna and marries Shruti.
+A final fight ensues and Ravi finally defeats Poorna, and tells him to leave the life of crime, and marries Shruti.